indvd00m/json-tool/README.md

 ## License & Author

-InfoExtracter is distributed under Apache License 2.0.
+JsonData is distributed under Apache License 2.0.
 For license terms, see LICENSE.

-InfoExtracter is written by David E. Veliev.
+JsonData is written by David E. Veliev.